bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

         2 frameshift insertion
         3 nonsynonymous SNV

-This shows the functional consequence of each exonix variant, we have 5 exonic variants that results in two frameshifts and 3 nonsynonymous SNV's.
+This shows the functional consequence of each exonic variant, we have 5 exonic variants that results in two frameshifts and 3 nonsynonymous SNV's.